Authentic Thai Mango Sticky Rice

 Serve this delicious dessert with warm coconut milk or cold coconut sauce.
 Either way is alright.
 Pair it with Lemongrass Tea or Butterfly Pea Flower Tea as refreshing drinks.

-FAQs about Thailand Mango Sticky Rice
+Thai Mango Sticky Rice FAQs

 Can I use regular rice to make Mango Sticky Rice?